TomCoalfish/Synthesis-Tools/README.md

 # TStk
 * Experimental Templated version of Stk

+# SIMD
+* The template was experiment to vectorize Stk with SIMD
+* The library I am using is Vectorclass version 2

 # Vectorclass version 2
 * Now experiment with using Stk with Vc Vec4f and Vc Vec8f
 * Might have to change some things